gamblevore/speedie/Documentation/isms.md

         for Count
             "$Msg: $Fraction * $i = ${Fraction*i|float64|}"

-Runing this you should see:
+Running this you should see:

     /usr/local/speedie/Examples/main2.spd 3 "hello" 1.3
     hello: 1.3 * 0 = 0